Why Saying No Helps You Stay Focused on What Matters

 • Will it help you protect your well-being by enforcing healthier boundaries?

 Start small.
-This week, identify one area where you can say no. Perhaps it’s declining a meeting that doesn’t need your input, passing on a project that doesn’t align with your strengths, or setting boundaries on how accessible you are after hours.
-Then reflect: What did this no allow you to focus on?
+This week, identify one area where you can say “no” .
+Perhaps it’s declining a meeting that doesn’t need your input, passing on a project that doesn’t align with your strengths, or setting boundaries on how accessible you are after hours.
+You don’t need a script to push back, but a few principles can make a big difference:

-Your most powerful yes starts with a confident no. What will you choose today?
+Your most powerful “yes” starts with a confident “no”.
+What will you choose today?

 Next